JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

 # Model details:

-See the file name: model
+Please see the file name: model